a-sh-dev/nextjs-app_rick_morty/README.md

 ### **Pagination** & Form

-- The pagination is simple and could be improved for users to limit the number of characters per page.
+- The pagination is simple and could be improved so that users can limit the number of characters per page.
-- The `username` field can be validated by adding regex/pattern to only accept username-type values (such as no spaces, symbols, etc.), with an error helper message added if there is any error.
+- The `username` field can be validated by adding a regex/pattern to only accept username-type values (such as no spaces, symbols, etc.), with an error helper message added if there is any error.
 For simplicity, I've only used the standard native validation.

 ### **Testing**